function61/varasto/docs/install/linux-docker.md

 ==============

 !!! info "Prerequisite: Docker"
-	If you're on Ubuntu, it's one `$ sudo apt-get install docker.io` away.
+	If you're on Ubuntu, it's one `$ sudo apt install docker.io` away.
 For other distros, [see instructions](https://docs.docker.com/engine/install/).

 We have two Docker start examples available: